Professor Maggie Shepherd

 Training / teaching x 3 study days per year for national Genetic Diabetes Nurses and others interested in monogenic diabetes.

-Organising and running the 2 day Monogenic diabetes symposium (for details see www.diabetesgenes.org)
+Organising and running the 2 day Monogenic diabetes training course (for details see www.diabetesgenes.org)